leoouu/leoouu/README.md

  My name is Leonardo and I'm a Computer Science student.

- ⭐ I’m constantly learning new things.
+ ⭐ I’m constantly learning new things. </ br>
  🖥️ I’m interested in developing software that can be useful to people.

 ## Languages I have used